 A doctor may recommend physical therapy to strengthen and stretch the back muscles to reduce tension and pain.
 The Part B deductible and coinsurance apply.

-Medicare does not cover some back pain treatments, such as:
+Medicare does not cover some back pain treatments, including:

 - massage therapy